 Prioritize sleep and rest

 Yes, this is a given, and we know how hard it can be as a new mom.
 But lack of sleep – or postpartum insomnia – can trigger and exacerbate feelings of sadness, anxiety, irritability, and anger.

-Quitting the comparison game can feel like a hard one, especially with social media.
+Quitting the comparison game can feel hard, especially with social media.
 But everyone’s motherhood journey is unique, and it’s essential to try and remember that no one’s motherhood journey is the same – and none are perfect.

 Let go of responsibilities

 We understand that this isn’t possible all of the time.
-Perhaps you can start with dropping or delgating one small responsibility each week.
+Perhaps you can start with dropping or delegating one small responsibility each week.

 Say ‘No’ more often